Adding a new uptime monitor will allow you to identify whether your website or IP is up or down. To add a new monitor, follow:

 Do not use the monitor URL (domain or IP) for this field as this is covered by the Monitor URL field.

 The uptime monitor check frequency is how often we'll check to see whether your monitor is up or down.
 We're always looking to expand the available monitoring frequencies so if a frequency isn't listed, check back soon!

 The most important field when adding a new monitor is the URL/IP.
 This is the URL/IP based on what type you selected.
 Ideally it should be your parent domain excluding any internal pages within the URL.

-If you've chosen your monitor type to be a HTTP monitor, then you'll be able to set a custom monitor request timeout in seconds.
+If you've chosen your monitor type to be a HTTP monitor, then you'll be able to choose a monitor request timeout in seconds.
 What does this mean?
-Well, if you want to be alerted sooner to when your website stops working, or is performing poorly, you'll need to set a monitor timeout of around a few seconds, if your monitor doesn't respond in this time, we'll automatically mark it as down and let you know.
+Well, if you want to be alerted sooner to when your website stops working, or is performing poorly, you'll need to set a monitor timeout of around a few seconds, 5 or 10 seconds should be lovely, if your monitor doesn't respond in this time, we'll automatically mark it as down and let you know.

 info: when you add a monitor, our uptime monitoring service will regularly check your monitor URL/IP to ensure its availability, this process is automatic and you can check up on your monitors after a few hours